tanishchavaan/atsscore/README.md

-# 📄 ATS Score & Suggestions — JavaScript Project
+# 📄 Resume ATS Score
 A lightweight JavaScript tool that **scores resumes against job specs** (ATS-style) and **suggests what to add or remove** to improve match quality.

 > Works with plain text, PDF (via text extraction), and JSON-like resume inputs.
 Zero external APIs required.